rdyar/strapless/README.md

 ### Second Config File: _configlocal.yml

 The _configlocal.yml file is used with the Gulp file to override any site.baseurl settings so that the assets get served correctly locally.
 It is only for local development.
-Jekyll 3.3 does something similar when you run jekyll serve - it drops the baseurl valley and inserts the localhost url.
+Jekyll 3.3 does something similar when you run jekyll serve - it drops the baseurl value and inserts the localhost url.

 If you are not using Gulp then you can either delete the _configlocal.yml file or just ignore it, Jekyll will not use it unless you go way out of your way to tell it to.